sqr-peg/Apple-ID-AppleScript/README.md

 #### Security Question 1

 -   What is the first name of your best friend in high school?
+(USA)
+-   What was the name of your best friend as a teenager?
+(GBR)
 -   What was the name of your first pet?
 -   What was the first thing you learned to cook?
 -   What was the first film you saw in the theater?
+(USA)
+-   What was the first film you saw in the cinema?
+(GBR)
 -   Where did you go the first time you flew on a plane?
+(USA)
+-   Where did you go the first time you flew on an airplane?
+(GBR)
 -   What is the last name of your favorite elementary school teacher?
+-   What is the name of your favourite elementary or primary school teacher?

+#### Security Question 1 - Great Britain
+-   What was the name of your best friend as a teenager?
+-   What was the name of your first pet?
+-   What was the first thing you learned to cook?
+-   What was the first film you saw in the cinema?
+-   Where did you go the first time you flew on an airplane?
+-   What is the name of your favourite elementary or primary school teacher?

 #### Security Question 2